Breaking Down Daily Carb Intake For Diabetics

-Diabetes is a chronic condition that currently affects over 400 million people worldwide and is the 5th cause of death throughout the world When you are diagnosed with diabetes, the first order of things is usually to examine, analyze and revise your diet, specifically how many carbohydrates you’re getting daily.
+Diabetes is a chronic condition that currently affects over 400 million people worldwide and is the 5th cause of death throughout the world When you are diagnosed with diabetes, the first order of things is usually to examine, analyze and revise your diet, specifically how many carbs should you eat if you have diabetes.
 Maintaining good blood sugar control can help lower the risk of complications as diabetes affects the way the body processes sugar or carbohydrates .
+Here’s a simple breakdown of how many carbs should a diabetic have in a day.

 Connection Between Carbs and Sugar